 Simply connect your iPhone via USB cable to your Mac, PC or laptop to get started.
 If you have a Mac, iTunes will be preloaded, but if you have a Windows computer you can download iTunes at apple.com/itunes.

 Got a question about your iPhone, or want to add something to this list?
-Chat on the Community or get in touch via PM.
+Visit and post on our Suggestions board here

 Ashling is the 3Community's resident wordsmith.
 With a passion for social media, innovative technology and all things mobile, she fills the 3Community with articles about tech news, app reviews and tips and tricks to make your life a little easier.